I find it relaxing as anything. I have all these questions about why.

 "Hello" (x3)

 I bought these birdies last year but they all had red eyes and beaks.
 They looked like Satan's little evil pets.
 I thought about buying a few more for Halloween, they were really scary looking.
-I replaced the eyes with black beads from an old necklace and painted the beaks black, all better.

 I had a bunch of fringe left over from a project a few years ago so I decided to hang it up around the house, not traditional but if you know me at all it is not surprising